Skip to main menu Skip to main content Skip to footer

 The frequency of eye exams depends on your age and your risk of developing eye problems.
 These are the general guidelines provided by the American Optometric Association for when different age groups should get their eyes examined:

-- Children 5 years and younger — Children under three should see a pediatrician to check for the most common eye problems, such as lazy eye.
+Children under three should see a pediatrician to check for the most common eye problems, such as lazy eye.

-- School-age children and teens — Your child needs his or her vision checked before they enter first grade.
+Your child needs his or her vision checked before they enter first grade.
 From there, vision should be checked every one or two years to be sure their refraction/vision correction prescription hasn’t changed.

-- Adults — If you don’t have vision problems and don’t have a family history of eye disease, this is the schedule for adults:
+If you don’t have vision problems and don’t have a family history of eye disease, this is the schedule for adults:

 These adult numbers should increase in frequency if you wear glasses or contact lenses, if you have a family history of eye disease, or if you have a chronic disease that can affect your eyes, such as diabetes.